Emmett Till: Funeral and reaction

-Soon, however, discourse about Till's murder became more complex.
+However, discourse about Till's murder soon became more complex.
 Robert B. Patterson, executive secretary of the segregationist White Citizens' Council, used Till's death to claim that racial segregation policies were to provide for blacks' safety and that their efforts were being neutralized by the NAACP.
 In response, NAACP executive secretary Roy Wilkins characterized the incident as a lynching and said that Mississippi was trying to maintain white supremacy through murder.
 He said, "there is in the entire state no restraining influence of decency, not in the state capital, among the daily newspapers, the clergy, nor any segment of the so-called better citizens."
-Mamie Till Bradley told a reporter that she would seek legal aid to help law enforcement find her son's killers and that the State of Mississippi should share the financial responsibility.
+Mamie Till-Bradley told a reporter that she would seek legal aid to help law enforcement find her son's killers and that the State of Mississippi should share the financial responsibility.
 She was misquoted; it was reported as "Mississippi is going to pay for this."

 The A. A. Rayner Funeral Home in Chicago received Till's body.
 Upon arrival, Bradley insisted on viewing it to make a positive identification, later stating that the stench from it was noticeable two blocks away.
 She decided to have an open-casket funeral, saying: "There was just no way I could describe what was in that box.
 No way.
 And I just wanted the world to see."
 Tens of thousands of people lined the street outside the mortuary to view Till's body, and days later thousands more attended his funeral at Roberts Temple Church of God in Christ.

-Photographs of his mutilated corpse circulated around the country, notably appearing in Jet magazine and The Chicago Defender, both black publications, generating intense public reaction.
+Photographs of Till's mutilated corpse circulated around the country, notably appearing in Jet magazine and The Chicago Defender, both black publications, generating intense public reaction.
 According to The Nation and Newsweek, Chicago's black community was "aroused as it has not been over any similar act in recent history".
 Time later selected one of the Jet photographs showing Mamie Till over the mutilated body of her dead son, as one of the 100 "most influential images of all time": "For almost a century, African Americans were lynched with regularity and impunity.
 Now, thanks to a mother's determination to expose the barbarousness of the crime, the public could no longer pretend to ignore what they couldn't see."
-Till was buried on September 6 in Burr Oak Cemetery in Alsip, Illinois.
+On September 6, Till was buried at Burr Oak Cemetery in Alsip, Illinois.